 - FLU6.9.4 Availability of Needed Transportation Facilities.
 A Lake Pickett Transportation Term Sheet or other transportation mitigation framework presented to and reviewed by the Board of County Commissioners shall reflect a transportation funding framework and describe the roles and responsibilities of the participating parties and timing of required transportation improvements as to ensure a coordinated infrastructure improvement program.
 (Added 07/16, Ord.
 2016-17) - FLU6.9.5 East Orange Area-wide Transportation Study.
-By December 2017, the County shall complete an East Orange Area-wide Transportation Study.
+By Spring 2020, the County shall commence an East Orange Area-wide Transportation Study.
 The study area shall generally be bounded by the Seminole County line to the north, SR 50 to the south, Alafaya Trail to the west, and Chuluota Road to the east.
 The purpose of the study is to identify and analyze potential transportation projects to improve network connectivity and provide relief to constrained transportation corridors.
-The study shall be utilized by the County to prioritize for further evaluation and development of future transportation improvement projects, including intersection improvements.
-In completion of the study, the County shall coordinate with local residents, property owners, and community associations.
+The study shall be used by the County to identify potential future transportation improvement projects.
+In conducting the study, the County shall seek comment from local residents, property owners, and community associations.
 The County also shall coordinate with the Florida Department of Transportation, the Central Florida Expressway Authority, LYNX, the University of Central Florida, Central Florida Research Park, and Seminole County.
 (Added 07/16, Ord.
-2016-17)

-In an effort to preserve the existing Chuluota Road buffer to the maximum extent possible, in the event the existing buffer is adversely impacted by County roadway expansion the County shall, in accordance with its usual policies and procedures, endeavor to provide a buffer between the expanded roadway and adjoining communities.
+2016-17) - FLU6.9.6 In an effort to preserve the existing Chuluota Road buffer to the maximum extent possible, in the event the existing buffer is adversely impacted by County roadway expansion the County shall, in accordance with its usual policies and procedures, endeavor to provide a buffer between the expanded roadway and adjoining communities.
 In the event such buffer does not reasonably shield the roadway from view of adjoining communities, the County shall act to reasonably shield the expanded roadway from view.
 Such shielding shall, to the extent reasonably possible, be accomplished through the use of trees, enhanced landscaping, and/or other vegetation.
 For other roadway improvements in the Lake Pickett Overlay, the County will endeavor to maintain existing buffers and will consider similar compatibility measures on a case-by-case basis.
 (Added 07/16, Ord.
 2016-17)